fhalab/evSeq/README.md

 3. Append the below adapter sequences to the 5’ terminus of your primers:

 	F: 5’ - CACCCAAGACCACTCTCCGG – 3’
-	R: 5’ - GGTAGACGGAGACAGGCGG – 3’
+	R: 5’ - CGGTGTGCGAAGTAGGTGC – 3’

 4. After you have appended the adapters, check secondary structure again to make sure you still have open binding sites on the complete primers.
 Your final primers will look something like the below

 	F: 5’ - CACCCAAGACCACTCTCCGGXXXXXXXXXXXXXXXX – 3’
-	R: 5’ - GGTAGACGGAGACAGGCGGXXXXXXXXXXXXXXXX – 3’
+	R: 5’ - CGGTGTGCGAAGTAGGTGCXXXXXXXXXXXXXXXX – 3’

 where "X" signifes the seed region binding to your target gene.

 5. Once you have your primers in hand, you should run a test case to make sure that they work for deSeq before using them to process full plates.
-You'll be very sad if you perform multiple plates of PCR only to find that they failed due to the inner primer.
-To check the inner primer, perform a single PCR reaction following the makeup given by the calculator [here](./LibraryPrepCalculators/PrimerFunctionalityCalculator.xlsx).
-Note that "inner primer" refers to a mixture of forward and reverse inner primer.
-Use the thermalcycler conditions given in [Library Preparation](#Library-Preparation).
+The procedure given below in [Library Preparation](#Library-Preparation) should be used, but just scaled down to handle one or a few wells for testing purposes.

 Some things to keep in mind when designing primers: